Making The Difficult Decision To File For Divorce

 We are not marriage counselors.
-We will listen, but we cannot fix what went wrong with the marriage; we cannot change your spouse; we are not trained in helping people deal with those things from a psychological or emotional perspective.
+We will listen, but we cannot fix what went wrong with the marriage; we cannot change your spouse and we are not trained in helping people deal with those things from a psychological or emotional perspective.
 We will stand with you.
 We will protect you.
 We will represent your best interests.
 We will help you to put your best foot forward.

 When there are kids involved, the relationship does not end with the divorce.
 You will always be your children’s parents.
-Like it or not, that “bum” or “witch” is your childrens’ father or mother.
+Like it or not, that “bum” or “witch” is your children’s father or mother.
 You will still have contact, and your future peace and happiness will still be linked together to some degree.

-We are not going to give away our time and counsel for nothing, but we realize that short term monetary gain for us is not worth the longterm damage to our reputation or the reputation of the profession.
+We are not going to give away our time and counsel for nothing, but we realize that short-term monetary gain for us is not worth the long-term damage to our reputation or the reputation of the profession.
 Therefore, our aim is to protect the best interests of our clients and serve them well above all things.
-If we can settle a matter quickly without sacrificing other things and keep the cost down, we know that the good will we have with our clients will mean referrals and more business in the future.
+If we can settle a matter quickly without sacrificing other things and keep the cost down, we know that the goodwill we have with our clients will mean referrals and more business in the future.

-We handle all aspects of Family Law – divorce, legal separation, child custody, child support, spousal support (maintenance/alimony), contribution to college expenses, domestic violence order of protection, and everything under the Family Sun.
-We also handle pre-nuptial agreements and post nuptial agreements, estate planning to protect non-marital assets and many other things.
+We handle all aspects of family law – divorce, legal separation, child custody, child support, spousal support (maintenance/alimony), contribution to college expenses, domestic violence order of protection and everything under the family sun.
+We also handle prenuptial agreements and postnuptial agreements, estate planning to protect nonmarital assets and many other things.
 We handle guardianship and adoptions and grandparents’ rights as well.